 Once you arrive on the island, turn left at the end of the pier to reach Pulau Town – where you can rent bikes, buy water and begin your adventure.

 You can expect a mix of flat and rough terrains in Pulau Ubin, which is why a bicycle is the best option to navigate.
 With an area of just under four square miles, the island is the perfect place to explore in a day – full of gorgeous coastline and photogenic scenes to take in the fresh air.
 Bike rentals in Pulau Ubin are not as costly as mainland Singapore – just $7 – 10 gets you a decent mountain bike for the rest of the day.
 When riding do look out for wild animals, potholes or drains along the way to keep yourself safe.

-Chek Jawa is one of the main attractions of Pulau Ubin and happens to be one of the largest conglomeration of wildlife due to the different ecosystems that thrive in the area.
-To access Chek Jawa, you would need to park your bicycle and travel by foot since the boardwalks are fragile and narrow.
-Chek Jawa mostly consists of mangroves, rocky shores and a sandy shore.
-During low tide, expect to see the small marine creatures like the mudskipper, crabs, barnacles and smaller fish.
+The Chek Jawa wetlands are one of the main attractions of Pulau Ubin and home to a thriving ecosystem of the country’s largest collection of wildlife.
+To access Chek Jawa, you need to park your bicycle and travel by foot since the boardwalks are fragile and narrow.
+The wetlands mostly consist of mangroves, rocky shores and a sandy shore.
+During low tide, expect to see the small marine creatures like mudskippers, crabs and smaller fish.
 For a richer understanding of the wildlife in Check Jawa, join a guided walking tour and learn from the experts.